ascppl/Palindrome-Checker/README.md

 # Palindrome Checker

-## Description

-The Palindrome Checker is a web-based application that allows users to check if a word or phrase is a palindrome in real-time.
-This project was inspired by the freeCodeCamp Palindrome Checker challenge and focuses on delivering a simple, user-friendly experience.

 ## Features

 - **Real-time Palindrome Checking:** As users type, the application instantly checks if the input is a palindrome and provides immediate feedback.